 #1 Walk Behind the Mighty Peričnik Waterfall

-Your journey begins with a scenic drive through the Radovna Valley, known for its traditional Alpine farming and old homesteads that provide a glimpse into Slovenia’s rural heritage.
+Your Triglav National Park Itinerary begins with a scenic drive through the Radovna Valley, known for its traditional Alpine farming and old homesteads that provide a glimpse into Slovenia’s rural heritage.
 You’ll soon reach the village of Mojstrana, where the Slovenian Alpine Museum offers an excellent option for a rainy day, showcasing the country’s rich mountaineering history.

 #2 Špik Mountain Range – A Photographer’s Dream